Searching and viewing CIs and relationships in CMDB Explorer

 - (Optional) Save the custom filter for later use.

-To view additional information of a CI that originated from Discovery, open a CI from the CMDB Explorer and view its properties in BMC Discovery.
+To view additional information of a CI that originated from Discovery, you can open a CI from the CMDB Explorer and view its properties in BMC Discovery.
 You can also open the CI information in a product catalog AR form, or in a service context dialog.

 - Search for the CI and open it in the CMDB Explorer.